Synthetic Data Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 For thast purpose, statistical methods also used for clinical trials (stratification [1] of subjects) as well as AI technologies were applied to the two data sets.
 As stratification factors, gender and (almost same) age were chosen.

-Example data for the startification strategy to combine different data sets to the SYNDERAI complete synthetic clinical stories
+Example data for the stratification strategy to combine different data sets to the SYNDERAI complete synthetic clinical stories

 Matching the Synthea clinical part with the European demographic data finally formed the "synthetic foundation" to draw a complete synthetic clinical story for all example artifactcs and for selected personas.
 With that, multiple cohesive laboratory report sequences, European Patient Summaries and more artifacts could be created.